-6.1 Specimens types include rigid, semi-rigid, or flexible (blanket-type), or loose-fill, suitably contained.
-Specimens shall be uniform in size and shape throughout their length (except for any intentional irregularities that occur well within the test section) and shall be designed for use on pipes of the same size and shape as the available test apparatus.

-6.2 If test results are to be considered as representative of a type of product or of a particular production lot, etc., or of a material (in the case of homogeneous materials), then appropriate sampling plans must be followed.
-In the absence of such plans, the test results can be considered to represent only the specimens tested.

-6.3 The intended purpose of the test must be considered in determining details of the specimen and its applications to the test pipe (Note 7).
-Some considerations are:

-- 6.3.1 The means of securing the specimen to the test pipe. - 6.3.2 The use of sealants or other materials in the joints. - 6.3.3 Whether jackets, covers, bands, reflective sheaths, etc., are included.
+- 6.1 Specimens may be rigid, semi-rigid, or flexible (blanket-type), or loose-fill, suitably contained.
+Specimens shall be uniform in size and shape throughout their length (except for any intentional irregularities that occur well within the test section) and shall be designed for use on pipes of the same size and shape as the available test apparatus. - 6.2 If test results are to be considered as representative of a type of product or of a particular production log, etc., or of a material (in the case of homogeneous materials), then appropriate sampling plans must be followed.
+In the absence of such plans, the test results can be considered to represent only the specimens tested. - 6.3 The intended purpose of the test must be considered in determining details of the specimen and its applications to the test pipe (Note 7).
+Some considerations are: - 6.3.1 The means of securing the specimen to the test pipe. - 6.3.2 The use of sealants or other materials in the joints.

-6.3.4 For the testing of reflective insulation, there are additional considerations.
-It is recommended that at least two insulation sections be mounted within the central test section.
+- 6.3.3 Whether jackets, covers, bands, reflective sheaths, etc., are included. - 6.3.4 For the testing of reflective insulation, it is recommended that at least two insulation sections be mounted within the central test section.
 While the use of full length specimens within the central test section is preferred, this may not be practical within the limits of existing apparatus.
-Air exchange must not occur between the test and guard sections.
-Install a fibrous or other airtight, low conductivity, nonmetallic insulation seal, not more than 25 mm wide, between the hot pipe and specimen inner casing to prevent air exchange within this annular space.
-This seal must be installed in the guard region adjacent to the guard gap and not in the central test section.